RAF Upper Heyford: TDY rotational deployments

-By September 1952, Upper Heyford was ready to handle a full complement of 45 aircraft and when the 2nd Bombardment Wing arrived it deployed all three of its bombardment squadrons here with their B-50s Lakenheath.
+By September 1952, Upper Heyford was ready to handle a full complement of 45 aircraft and when the 2nd Bombardment Wing arrived it deployed all three of its bombardment squadrons here with their B-50s.
 SAC Squadrons and Wings continued to be deployed to the base throughout the 1950s and 60's.

 One of the most notable events of 1954 was the arrival of the first of the truly massive Convair RB-36 Peacemakers, a small number of which flew in for a brief stay in June and July by the 5th Strategic Reconnaissance Wing.

-In 1958 the unit was redesignated the 3918th Combat Support Group.

 Occasional visits by the huge Boeing B-52 Stratofortress commenced at the end of 1960 and became more and more frequent over the next five years.
-Meanwhile, following nuclear tests behind the 'Iron Curtain' in the summer of 1962, a detachment of top secret Lockheed U-2 strategic reconnaissance aircraft operated from Upper Heyford in August to carry out air sampling and analysis at very high altitudes in order to determine the characteristics of latest Soviet weapons.
+Meanwhile, following nuclear tests behind the 'Iron Curtain' in the summer of 1962, a detachment of Lockheed U-2 reconnaissance aircraft operated from Upper Heyford in August to carry out air sampling and analysis at very high altitudes in order to determine the characteristics of latest Soviet weapons.
 A third new aircraft type, the Convair B-58 Hustler, was occasionally seen.

-On 1 February 1964 the unit was redesignated the 3918th Strategic Wing.

-In 1964, it was decided that regular detachments of SAC bomber aircraft to England would cease altogether, and both Fairford and Greenham Common were closed.
-At Upper Heyford 'Reflex Alert' continued until 1 January 1965, and the last B-47 detachment was stood down at RAF Brize Norton on 1 March 1965.

-As well as the bomber force, Brize Norton had regularly hosted small and highly secret detachments of reconnaissance aircraft such as the RB-47s of the 55th Strategic Reconnaissance Wing at Forbes AFB and later at Offutt AFB.
-In preparation for the transfer of Brize Norton to the RAF, these operations had to be relocated and since Upper Heyford was the only station of the four Oxfordshire bases to remain in American hands, it became the new advanced base for these special operations.
-A new Detachment was formed, designated as the Detachment 1, 98th Strategic Wing, supporting the Boeing RC-135 of the 55th and the 6th Strategic Wing, at Eielson AFB, Alaska and supporting Boeing KC-135A Stratotanker tankers from the 98th SW at Torrejon AB Spain.
-The 6985th Electronic Security Squadron, United States Air Force Security Service (USAFSS) at Eielson AFB also maintained Detachment 1, supporting Communications Intelligence Specialist flying on the RC-135's.

-When the 3918th Strategic Wing was discontinued in the summer of 1965, the base was transferred to the United States Air Forces Europe and assigned to the Third Air Force and the newly organized 7514th Combat Support Group.
+Detachment 1, 98th Strategic Wing, supported visiting Boeing KC-135 Stratotanker from the Spanish Tanker Task Force at Torrejon AB Spain and Boeing RC-135 of the 55th Strategic Reconnaissance Wing and 6th Strategic Wing.
+The 6985th Electronic Security Squadron also maintained a detachment at Upper Heyford, supporting Communications Intelligence Specialists flying on the RC-135s.